|

 or forests can be seen as artificial, almost environment-friendly, and in need of structural redesign,

-performed by experts of touristic analysis, to better serve the visitors needs in a fundamental progressive
+performed by experts of touristic analysis, to better serve the visitors needs in a fundamental

 view.
 Count Dracula anchored his economics in the supposed human way of collecting vampires for exchange.